Smooth & Earthy Full Spectrum Cannabis Oil

 Cannabinoid rich entourage effects

-Earthy Now Full-Spectrum PCR (phytocannabinoid rich) High-CBD, Low-THC Cannabis Oil is extracted from our organically-grown Lifter strain and blended with organic coconut-derived MCT Oil with no additives.
+Earthy Now Full-Spectrum PCR (phytocannabinoid rich) High-CBD, Low-THC Cannabis Oil is extracted from our Lifter strain.
+Lifter cannabis is grown using organic farming practices and blended with organic coconut-derived MCT Oil with no additives.
 All Earthy Now products are third party lab tested to ensure the absolute highest quality.

 The smooth, earthy taste is rich in true cannabinoid flavor and benefits.
 The rich full spectrum extract contains other minor cannabinoids including CBDV, CBG, CBC, CBDA, CBGA, THCA and THCV — producing an entourage effect.